WHAT YOU SHOULD KNOW:

 Crutches are tools that provide support and balance when you walk.
 You may need 1 or 2 crutches to help support your body weight.
 You may need crutches if you had surgery or an injury that affects your ability to walk.

-Use crutches safely:
+How to use crutches safely:

 - Walk slowly and carefully with crutches.
 Go up and down stairs and ramps slowly, and stop to rest when you feel tired.
 Get up slowly to a sitting or standing position.
 This will help prevent dizziness and fainting.
 Use your crutches only on firm ground.
 Use caution when you walk on ice or snow.
 Wet or waxed floors and smooth cement floors can be slippery.
 Watch out for small rugs or cords.

-Walk with crutches:
+How to walk with crutches:

 - If you are using your crutches for balance, move your right foot and left crutch forward.
 Then move your left foot and right crutch forward.
 Keep walking this way.

-Go up stairs with crutches:
+How to go up stairs with crutches: